10 Best Stripe Alternatives for 2023

 Payment Depot falls short of Stripe in that it is only for US merchants.
 You also need to apply and be approved, whereas Stripe lets you sign up and go.
 It also lacks billing and invoicing, except through other payment gateways (Stripe has these tools).

-iATS: Best for Nonprofits & Donations
+iATS: Best Alternative to Stripe for Nonprofits & Donations

 Pros